About this book

 About the Author

-SUZANNE BUFFAM’s first collection of poetry, Past Imperfect, won the Gerald Lampert Memorial Award for Poetry and was named a Book of the Year by the Globe and Mail.
-Her second collection of poetry, The Irrationalist, was a finalist for the Griffin Poetry Prize.
-Her work has appeared in international anthologies and publications, including Poetry, Jubilat, Denver Quarterly, Colorado Review, Books in Canada, and Breathing Fire: Canada’s New Poets; her poetry has been translated into French, German, Spanish, and Slovenian.
-She lives in Chicago.
+Suzanne Buffam’s first collection of poetry, Past Imperfect, won the Gerald Lampert Award.
+Her second collection of poetry, The Irrationalist, was named a finalist for the 2011 Griffin Poetry Prize.
+Her work has been translated into French, German, Spanish, and Slovenian.
+She teaches Creative Writing at the University of Chicago.